signmeup/signmeup/CONTRIBUTING.md

 to improve the app, including adding new features, fixing bugs, building out analytics, making it work at other universities, and much more.

-We follow a [code of conduct](CODE_OF_CONDUCT.md), and hope to do our bit in making open-source more welcoming and inclusive.
+Please follow our [code of conduct](CODE_OF_CONDUCT.md), and help us do our bit in making open-source more welcoming and inclusive.

 ## Issues and Bug Reports

 To report an issue or bug report:

-1. Open an issue, describe the problem, conditions under which you faced it, and any steps to reproduce the bug.
+1. Open an issue and describe the problem along with the conditions under which you faced it, and any steps to reproduce the bug.
 2. Contribute to discussion from maintainers and other contributors.
 3. If you'd like to help fix the issue, ask to be assigned the task.
    A maintainer will help you get setup and guide you through the fix.

 ## Pull Requests

 We have two different workflows, one for maintainers, one for external contributors.
+Maintainers work within the primary repo, whereas external contributors fork the repo into their own, and open pull requests back into `master`.

 Both begin by setting up the repo and running SignMeUp locally.

 ### Setup